Hampton-in-Arden is situated on high ground at an historical junction of routes to Solihull, Coventry and Kenilworth.

 Hampton-in-Arden by University of Birmingham Extra-mural Department, Solihull class

 Hampton-in-Arden: a Warwickshire village by J C Adams, 1951

 The story of Hampton-in-Arden Congregational Church 1838-1938 by Elizabeth B Vallance, 1938

 Check the online catalogue to see if the above books on Hampton-in-Arden are available at your local Solihull library.

 Ordnance Survey maps 1886 to the present day are available at Solihull Heritage & Local Studies Service.

-Let us know your memories of Hampton-in-Arden, however recent, by completing a memory sheet attached right.
+Let us know your memories of Hampton-in-Arden, however recent, by completing a memory sheet attached below.